How to Help My High Achieving Teen

 With support and guidance, teens can recognize their inherent value regardless of achievements, grades, and trophies.
 They will start to see the beauty of mistakes and the value in downtime.
 Most importantly, they will develop healthy insight and a stronger sense of self-worth.

-How have you been successful at helping your teen achieve balance?
-Contact one of our school specialists to help your teen: Katie Fleuriet, M.S.W., LICSW
+How have you been successful at helping your teen to achieve balance?
+Contact one of our teen specialists to help your teen: Teen Therapists

 Blog post written by Sentier therapist, Sarah Souder Johnson, MEd, LPCC